coinwink/Coinwink/README.md

 Application stack: JavaScript, JQuery, PHP, MySQL, minimal Wordpress backend and HTML5 Blank Theme.

-This repository is for the source code for the application.
+This repository provides the source code for the application.
 See installation instructions below.

 ## How it works?